 - Have complex medical needs (example, ventilator dependent, tracheostomy care)

-- Enrolled in Washington Apple Health (Medicaid) under the “categorically needy” scope of care
+- Enrolled in Washington Apple Health (Medicaid)

 - Require at least four hours of continuous skilled nursing care per day.

 Information and program support